Water service line leaks in Calgary

-Water service line or waterline leaks usually happen due to corrosion from pipe age, pipe materials, surrounding soil conditions, ground movement and/or the growth and shrinkage of the service pipe from temperature changes.
+Water service leaks can result from corrosion due to pipe age and material type, soil type, ground movement and/or the expansion/ contraction of the pipe resulting from temperature variations.

-How do I check for a leak on my property?
+What if I suspect there is a leak on my property?

-These signs may mean there is a water service line leak outside the building (between water meter and City service valve).
+The following signs may show that there is a leak on the water service outside the building (between the water meter and The City service valve):

-- Noise on the water line while none of the taps are running
+- Noise on the water service while none of the taps are running

 - Water flowing or pooling on the ground surface

-If you suspect a leak on your water service line outside your home, please call 311.
+If you suspect a leak outside your home, please call 311.

-If the leak is determined to be on the homeowner's portion of the water service line, the leak locator will inform the property owner of where the leak is located.
+If the leak is determined to be on the private portion of the water service, the leak locator will tell the property owner approximately where the leak is located on their property.

 What happens if my water service line is leaking?

-If there is a leak on your side of the water pipe, you are responsible for:
+If there is a leak in your water service, you are responsible for: